MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Avoid deploying large numbers of node pools to reduce additional management overhead.
   - Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
   - For high scale scenarios, consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) ([vKubelet](https://github.com/virtual-kubelet/virtual-kubelet)) with ACI for extensive and rapid scale.
-  - Using [Azure Spot VMs](/azure/aks/spot-node-pool) is not recommended for highly available workloads.
+  - Using [Azure Spot VMs](/azure/aks/spot-node-pool) isn't recommended for highly available workloads.
 However, you can consider this option for development and testing environments as a way to optimize cost.
   - Evaluate application affinity and anti-affinity requirements and configure the appropriate colocation of containers on nodes.

 - Avoid modifying resources within the [node resource group](/azure/aks/faq#why-are-two-resource-groups-created-with-aks) ('MC_')